reaper.bobobo.de

 the templateshas it all.. the assigning of midimessages to those scripts will vary per config then.

-for midi and control and as output as the scripts use stuffmidimessage. in windows mine would set nearly like this
+the scripts use stuffmidimessage with fixed channels.
+In windows mine would set nearly like this

 the configs should include that already , but.. never knows what borks a config